adamd1985/Reactive-SpringBoot-MovieRental/README.md

 An industry standard reactive java spring-powered RESTful app.

-**NB**: Inspired by **amatuerish technical interviews**, this is the 'take-home' project requested by most iGaming companies - this in particular is Casumo Tehnical Test and take home time-waster.
+**NB**: Inspired by **amateurish technical interviews**, this is the 'take-home' project requested by most iGaming companies - this in particular is Casumo Tehnical Test and take home time-waster.
 Don't expect much challenge from companies whose only tech is slot machines.

 ## Important Technical Decisions: